-Early each December, Rotarians gather to hold a Holiday Party at the Roselawn Condon School, a school for disadvantaged youth.
+Early each December, Rotarians gather to hold a Holiday Party at the Roselawn Condon School, a school for disabled and disadvantaged youth.
 Visitors also entertain the students including Rosie Red, Mr. Red, animals from The Cincinnati Zoo, our own magician and Santa Claus himself.
 The smiles on the students faces are priceless!

 Believe 2 Achieve is our signature fundraiser benefiting other charitable organizations such as the Autism Society of Greater Cincinnati, Down Syndrome Association of Greater Cincinnati, and Stepping Stones Center for its Camp Allyn programs.
 Over $100,000 is raised annually through this event.

 The Rotary Foundation of Cincinnati was formed in 1961.
 Its mission is to provide the leadership, funding and resources necessary to support the diverse humanitarian efforts of the Rotary Club of Cincinnati.
 Its primary goal is to support children, particularly those whose future development is impaired by physical, cultural, emotional, financial and social obstacles.
 We also support the civic and humanitarian needs of local and world communities.

 Rotary International has helped reduce polio cases by 99 percent worldwide since its first project to vaccinate children in the Philippines in 1979.
 We are very close to eradicating polio, and have helped immunize more than 2 billion children in 122 countries.
 Rotary’s goal is to completely eradicate polio in the next 3-4 years.
 For more information on this important cause, please visit www.endpolio.org.